wmedrano/spore/docs/quickstart.md

     (- 10 4)  ;; returns 6
     (- 5)     ;; returns -5 (negation)
     (mod 10 3) ;; returns 1
+    The division operator `/` can take one or two arguments.
+When given two arguments, it returns their quotient.
+When given a single argument, it returns the reciprocal (1.0 divided by the argument).
+Division in Spore always results in a floating-point number.
     (/ 4 2)    ;; returns 2.0
     (/ 5.0 2.0) ;; returns 2.5
     (/ 2)      ;; returns 0.5 (1.0 / 2)